thorpelawrence/alexa-spotify-connect/README.md

 ### Deploy the skill
 1. Create a Spotify developer app at developer.spotify.com, get a client ID and client secret
 2. Create an Amazon Alexa skill, choosing **custom**.
-When you get to the part in the Alexa developer console where you can upload/paste in JSON, run `skill/skill.js` to generate the JSON required
+When you get to the part in the Alexa developer console where you can upload/paste in JSON, run `skill.js` to generate the JSON required
 ```
-$ node skill/skill.js
+$ yarn skill
 ```
 3. Enter the application ID from the developer console into `package.json`, under the key `alexa.applicationId`.
 4. Turn on **Account linking**, choosing **"Auth Code Grant"**.
 Set **"Authorization URI"** to `https://accounts.spotify.com/authorize`,  **"Access Token URI"** to `https://accounts.spotify.com/api/token`, set client ID and secret, add scopes `user-read-playback-state` and `user-modify-playback-state`, and the three redirect URLs from the account linking details in your developer console for the skill